Drugs and Other Mind Thrashers

 GHB

-Used in Europe as a general anesthetic, a treatment for insomnia, for narcolepsy, increasing the strength of child-bearing contractions, and a treatment for alcoholism.
+A club drug, illegal in the US but used in Europe as a general anesthetic, a treatment for insomnia, for narcolepsy, increasing the strength of child-bearing contractions, and a treatment for alcoholism.
 In the last few years it has gained popularity as a recreational drug offering a pleasant alcohol-like hangover-free high.
 Most users find HGB induces a pleasant state of relaxation and tranquility.
 Frequent effects are placidity, sensuality, mild euphoria and tendency to verbalize.
 Anxiety and inhibitions tend to dissolve into a feeling of emotional warmth, well-being and pleasant drowsiness.

 GHB can no longer be detected in urine 4-5 hours after taking.